siddharthaiitp/iit-data-sciece-project/README.md

 # iit-data-sciece-project
-this is my first git reprository my name is siddhartha shukla
+this is my first git reprository author my name is siddhartha shukla